Knight-Wu/articles/golang/why not use global variable.md

 ```

 The advantage of #3 is that it is significantly easier to test, because you only need to create mock types that fulfill the interface  `GetUser`  requires, versus mocking out the entire  `sql.DB`  struct.
-We also now get to forget that "qualification" on the first reason why #2 is advantageous; even if the dependency has a concrete type implementation in another package, this package doesn't have to import it, period.(只需要 mock Queryer 这个 interface
+We also now get to forget that "qualification" on the first reason why #2 is advantageous; even if the dependency has a concrete type implementation in another package, this package doesn't have to import it, period.(只需要 mock Queryer 这个 interface , 简单构造 user 即可)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNTIzOTk5Nl19
+eyJoaXN0b3J5IjpbLTUwNTk5NTQ3MV19
 -->